wzaielamri/PauLie/docs/source/intro_tutorial.rst

 The Lie algebra plays a pivotal role in quantum control theory to understand the reachability of states.
 Also measure based on operator spread capturing quantum circuit complexity rely on this concept.
 Furthermore, determining moments of circuits can be significantly simplified when the Lie algebra is known.
-All these applications are to be added as functionalities of :code:`PauLie` in the future.
+All these applications are to be added as functionalities of :code:`paulie` in the future.

 Finding an efficent way to transform the inital graph into a canonical graph is non-trivial.
 The current implementation in worst case has a exponential scaling in the number of generators, but we